 Each report is reviewed on a case-by-case basis.
 Any work not identified as a health and safety issue will be added to the winter maintenance schedule.

-- at the beginning of the year (March/April), sunshine followed by prolonged rain and the winter climate
+- the beginning of the year (March/April) - sunshine followed by prolonged rain and the winter climate

-- at the end of the year, (August/September) rain followed by prolonged sunshine
+- the end of the year (August/September) - rain followed by prolonged sunshine

 This promotes and stimulates the accelerated growth which is driven each year by the climatic conditions.
 Depending on any variants to the weather, this will in turn impact and vary grass growth.

-In general you would not notice the first flush or accelerated growth, due to the grass growing in winter ground conditions, however at times if we have wetter conditions into May followed by warm dry weather this maybe far more noticeable.
+In general, the first flush or accelerated growth is not particularly noticeable.
+This is due to the grass growing in winter ground conditions.
+However, this may be more noticeable at times if we have wetter conditions into May followed by warm dry weather.

 Maintaining parks, gardens and public open space

-West Northamptonshire Council, its contractors and partners are responsible for the general management and day-to-day maintenance of the councils parks and gardens.
+We, alongside our contractors and partners, are responsible for the general management and day-to-day maintenance of the councils parks and gardens.